The Top 50 Things To Do In Brunei [Southeast Asia’s Hidden Gem]

 27) Stand-Up Paddle Board

-Stand-up paddle boarding is a great way to get active while immersed in Borneo’s nature.
+Stand-up paddle boarding is a great way to get active while immersing yourself in Borneo’s nature.
 Stand Up Paddle Surfari is an established, reputable company that makes stand up paddle boarding easy.
 Whether you’re solo or part of a large group, you’re in good hands with them.
 SUP Surfari operates at Ikas Lake, just west of Bandar Seri Begawan.
 There’s a chance you’ll have this small lake all to yourself!
-If interested, sign up for an Intro Lesson and Eco Tour with SUP here.

 28) Brunei Museum